 - In top-25 matchups

-I personally try to never fade Urban Meyer when he has time to prepare — which means I love to back his teams in the following scenarios:
+I personally tried to never fade Urban Meyer when he has time to prepare — which means I love to back his teams in the following scenarios:

 *No line for Bowling Green’s opener against Tennessee Tech in 2007

-Meyer has an almost unbelievable 42-14 ATS (75%) record when he has at least eight days to prepare for an opponent.
-He also owns a 22-1 straight-up record after a bye week, with the only loss coming in 2001.
+Meyer has an almost unbelievable 42-15 (75%) ATS record when he has at least eight days to prepare for an opponent.
+He also owns a 22-1 straight-up (SU) record after a bye week, with the only loss coming in 2001.
 Silliness.

 Don’t ever fade Meyer as an underdog.
-Not only is he 6-0 ATS as Ohio State’s coach when not favored, but he’s also 6-0 SU in those games.
-Overall, Meyer is 20-6 ATS as an underdog — having won 17 (or over 65%) of those 26 games outright.
+Not only is he 7-0 ATS as Ohio State’s coach when not favored, but he’s also 7-0 SU in those games after bashing Michigan two weeks ago.